sdesalas/tiny-scheduler/README.md

 **Low overhead**: Optimized for minimal memory usage, perfect for resource-constrained Arduino boards

+**Task Groups**: Organize related tasks into groups, allowing you to manage them collectively, such as canceling all tasks within a group at once, improving modularity and control over task management.

 ## Alternative Installation

 Download the library or clone the repository.